meshery/meshery/docs/pages/extensibility/providers.md

 Meshery enables you as a service mesh owner to customize your service mesh deployment.

 ## Managing your Remote Provider Extension Code

 Remote Provider extensions are kept out-of-tree from Meshery (server and UI).
 You might need to build your extensions under the same environment and set of dependencies as Meshery.
 The Meshery framework of extensibility has been designed such that in-tree extensions can be safely avoided while still providing a robust platform from which to extend Meshery’s functionality.
+Often, herein lies the delineation of open vs. closed functionality within Meshery.
+Remote Providers can bring (plugin) what functionality that they want behind this extensible interface (more about Meshery extensibility), at least that is up to the point that Meshery has provided a way to plug that feature in.

 Offering out-of-tree support for Meshery extensions means that: